Daniel-Carpenter/Coding-Resources/SQL/README.md

 ```sql
 SELECT var1, COUNT(*) FROM datname GROUP BY var1;
 ```
-This will then list the unique categORies and counts fOR each categORy
+This will then list the unique categories and counts for each category

-### Compute summary statistics of a variable OR fORmula of variables
+### Compute summary statistics of a variable OR formula of variables
 ```sql
 SELECT FUNCTION(var1) FROM datname;
 ```